 In the second scenario, let’s say that you file an intent-to-use trademark application in order to reserve a mark you hadn’t yet started using.
-A few months later, the trademark examining attorney reviews your application and issues a trademark office action indicating that your mark is being refused registration on the Principal Register on the basis that it’s merely descriptive of the products/services listed in your application.
+Several months later, the trademark examining attorney reviews your application and issues a trademark office action indicating that your mark is being refused registration on the Principal Register on the basis that it’s merely descriptive of the products/services listed in your application.
 After careful consideration, you decide it isn’t worth fighting the refusal and that it would be best to amend your application to seek registration of your mark on the Supplemental Register.
 However, in order to amend to the Supplemental Register, your mark must be in use in commerce.
 If your mark is currently in use in commerce, you would be able to file an Amendment to Allege Use and request that the examining attorney approve your mark for registration on the Supplemental Register.

 Questions Regarding an Amendment to Allege Use?

 I’m experienced US trademark attorney Morris Turek.
 If you have questions about whether filing an Amendment to Allege Use is appropriate in your particular situation, or need assistance with filing an Amendment to Allege Use to make sure you don’t receive a trademark specimen refusal, please give me a call at (314) 749-4059 for your free consultation.
 You may also request a consultation by sending me an email at firstname.lastname@example.org or by filling out my contact form (below).
 I look forward to hearing from you soon.